mbuotidem/mbuotidem.github.io/content/blog/fasthtml-aws-lambda-tutorial/index.md

 #### Does serving a FastHTML app on AWS Lambda work beyond a HelloWorld app?
 I don't know, I haven't got that far.
 I do plan to build something more interesting on FastHTML to see how it feels and form an actual opinion.
 If I do get around to doing so, I'll post a follow up.
-Curious to hear from you as well if you keep working in FastHTML, whether your deployment target ends up being Lambda or not!

 Oh, one more thing, here's an [example](https://github.com/awslabs/aws-lambda-web-adapter/tree/main/examples/fasthtml-response-streaming) that shows FastHTML running on AWS Lambda with Bedrock and [response streaming](https://aws.amazon.com/blogs/compute/introducing-aws-lambda-response-streaming/)!